Kay Ulanday Barrett: Poetry

-Sharon Bridgforth, author of love conjure/blues and the Lambda Literary Award winning, the bull-jean stories, published by RedBone Press reviews Ulanday Barrett's work, stating: "I believe that Kay is an artist of merit.
-Kay is all heart.
-All in… We need Kay’s stories, Kay’s stellar art, Kay’s warrior vision."
+Their work has been published in Vogue Magazine, them.us, ColorLines, Bitch, POOR Magazine, Curve magazine, Al Jazeera English, NYLON, Vogue, The Rumpus, Frontier Poetry, The Advocate, The Huffington Post, and PBS News Hour.

+Career

+They have received fellowships & residencies from Millay Arts (2023), Tin House (2022), MacDowell (2020), Lambda Literary (2017, 2018), VONA Voices (2018), and Macondo (2018).
+In 2018 they were guest faculty at the Poetry Foundation.
+They have featured and given keynotes at venues such as The United Nations, The Whitney, The Museum of Modern Art, The Lincoln Center, Symphony Space, Brooklyn Museum, Hemispheric Institute, Queens Museum, and the Chicago Historical Society.

 Teaching

 Barrett has been an educator teaching poetry, spoken word, theatre, slam poetry, and cultural work at various high schools and youth arts organizations nationwide.
 Their latest endeavors include workshops that center experiences of intersectionality, social justice, disability and chronic illness, and martial arts.
-Universities and organizations alike seek their work to address issues of marginalized identities and cultural work as movement building strategy.

 Honors and awards

 Barrett has received the following awards: